Here's where to find the 3 official watch parties for the Memphis Tigers March Madness run

 Brookhaven Pub & Grill

-The home of coach Penny Hardaway's weekly radio show, Brookhaven will host a live radio broadcast of the pregame festivities before tip-off at 12:45.
+The home of coach Penny Hardaway's weekly radio show, Brookhaven is once again hosting festivities for the game.

 Hyatt Centric Beale Street Hotel

-The Hyatt's Beale Street location will be hosting a rooftop watch party for the Tigers beginning at Noon.
+The Hyatt's Beale Street location will be hosting a watch party for the Tigers.

 According to their website, the rooftop venue is a unique whiskey bar, with views of Beale Street, the Memphis skyline, and the Mississippi River.